-Are you a Dayton-Area High School student passionate, interested, or just curious about biotechnology and biomanufacturing?
+Are you a local high school student passionate, interested, or just curious about biotechnology and biomanufacturing?
 Do you identify as someone from a disadvantaged background or underserved community?

 Learn more about an amazing opportunity, and fill out the application below!

-Please email Dr. Christina Harsch (charsch@ues.com) with any questions.
+Please email the DaytonMADE team (DaytonMADE@bluehalo.com) with any questions.

 Goals of the camps are: